Confidence Intervals for Proportions

 Show solution

-- Warm-up: First identify exactly what the question is asking: A small p-value means the sample result is:
+- Warm-up: First identify exactly what the question is asking: What does 95% confidence refer to?

 - Verify the selected choice by checking that it satisfies the original prompt and that the other choices fail the same test.